awslabs/aws-lambda-rust-runtime/examples/http-axum-streaming-otel/README.md

 # AWS Lambda Function example

-This example demonstrates building a **streaming** HTTP response with Axum, deployed on AWS Lambda using a custom runtime.
+This example shows how to build a **streaming HTTP response** with `Axum` and run it on AWS Lambda using a custom runtime with OpenTelemetry (OTel) support.

+Tracing data is exported as console log entries visible in CloudWatch.
+Note that CloudWatch assigns a `Timestamp` to each log entry based on when it receives the data (batch exported).
+To see when work actually occurred, look at the span's event attributes, which include the precise local timestamps of those events.

 ## Build & Deploy